 One lady I interviewed said next time she would bring spray-on sunscreen.
 I was confused when she explained that a gentleman asked to borrow her sunscreen then declined when he realized it was lotion because he didn’t want to “rub it in.”
 Ummm, yeah.
 Had not considered that.
 Also, you are exposing areas that the sun does not typically see.

 Also, even if you don’t normally wear bug spray, it can be a good idea because flies are attracted to odors.
 “Think cows’ butts,” she said.

 Check.
 No tail to swish, so wear bug spray.

 We’ll let Christopher provide some color here;

 “At first, it’s just people standing around being naked.
-There is a speech by the ringleader, and then you start running.
+But then, there is a speech by the ringleader, and then you start running.

-Most nude bike rides and runs often involve body paint all over their skin, which is a culture or statement, or theme I have never participated in or would.
-I want a tan though.
-I’m also a fairly conservative, confident, banker-lawyer-looking fellow, with a tall build and the muscular stride of a 250-lbs rugby player on a mission, so unserious runners tend to get out of my way.
+Most nude bike rides and runs often involve body paint all over their skin, which is a culture or statement or theme I have never participated in or would.
+I want a tan, though.
+But, unfortunately, I’m also a fairly conservative, confident, banker-lawyer-looking fellow with a tall build and the muscular stride of a 250-lbs rugby player on a mission, so unserious runners tend to get out of my way.

 Leaving Your Comfort Zone